katherine-betz/seris-prova/README.md

 # System
 This repo contains documentaton and code required to perform remote mini module measurments using a Prova 210 measurement device, a Raspberry Pi, and a relay module.
-Capable of switching between __ modules, performing automated measurements, and automatically hosting data on the cloud, this project (is useful because...?)
+Capable of switching between up to 28 modules (with current architecture supporting 2), performing automated measurements, and automatically hosting data on the cloud, this project allows for easy, hands-off testing of small-scale solar modules.

 # Materials
 - Prova 210 PV Analyzer